-9.9 Failure to comply with the rule in Browne v Dunn
+h.
+Failure to comply with the rule in Browne v Dunn

-9.9.1 The rule in Browne v Dunn requires that unless prior notice has been given as to the intention of the cross-examiner to rely on evidence which is contradictory to that given by the witness being cross-examined, the cross-examiner must first put to the witness the nature of the contradictory evidence.
+i.
+The rule in Browne v Dunn requires that unless prior notice has been given as to the intention of the cross-examiner to rely on evidence which is contradictory to that given by the witness being cross-examined, the cross-examiner must first put the nature of the contradictory evidence to the witness.

-9.10 Harassment of the witness
+i.
+Harassment of the witness

-9.10.1 Barristers may make an objection if the opposing barrister is harassing or arguing with a witness.
+i.
+Barristers may make an objection if the opposing barrister is harassing or arguing with a witness.
 This usually occurs during cross-examination.

-9.11 Diversion from Script
+j.
+Diversion from Script

+i.
 9.11.1 Barristers may make an objection if witnesses omit key information from their witness statements.
 This can occur during examination-in chief and cross-examination.

-12. Hints
+9. Hints